Harmix/pam-benchmark/src/datasets/longmemeval/README.md

 # LongMemEval (placeholder)

-Slot reserved for the LongMemEval dataset.
+Slot reserved for the LongMemEval dataset — long-conversation memory eval added in M7 of [Harmix](https://manager.harmix.ai)'s Pam benchmark.
 Not implemented in M1.

 When added:
 - `loader.py` — implements `DatasetLoader` from `datasets.base`